quin-med-harvard-edu/pyGRASP/README.md

 You may run the code by cloning the repository, installing the environment, and running the scripts.
 An example script "pyGRASP_demo.sh" has been provided to run a demo case along with the raw data.
 Environment, code and input-output paths have to be edited in pyGRASP_demo.sh.
 Also, raw data address has to be updated in MRU.csv.
 Then, one can run the demo via "bash pyGRASP_demo.sh" command on terminal.
 There are two available data (DCE_MRI_MRU.dat) for DCE-MRI and they can be be downloaded from [figshare_data_1](https://figshare.com/articles/dataset/DCE_MRI_MRU_dat/20465637) and [figshare_data_2](https://figshare.com/articles/dataset/DCE-MRI_raw_data/22043195).

+Note that you would approximately need ~64 GB and ~16 GB of free memory are required for the first and the second dataset, respectively.

 Steps to run pyGRASP demo using conda environment:

 1) Download the data [figshare_data_1](https://figshare.com/articles/dataset/DCE_MRI_MRU_dat/20465637) or [figshare_data_2](https://figshare.com/articles/dataset/DCE-MRI_raw_data/22043195).
 The latter one is smaller in size due to having less number of channel measurements.